things to do in moscow idaho

 The University of Idaho Arboretum and Botanical Garden

 An outdoor museum showcasing a collection of plants both native and introduced to the Pacific Northwest, the Arboretum and Botanical Gardens is a beautiful place to visit.
-Visitors will find recreational and educational experiences that introduce them to horticulture, botany, and related sciences and research.
+You’ll find recreational and educational experiences that introduce the horticulture, botany, and related sciences and research.

 Summer displays include lilies, butterfly bushes, and a variety of flowers.
 In the fall, ornamental grasses and colorful leaves abound.
 Winter even has some beautiful views of trees such as ash, pine, weeping willow, and cedar within the snow that is common to the region.

-Idaho is a beautiful state, and Moscow’s central location in the Palouse region is no exception.
+We’ve spent a lot of time in Moscow and every time we visit we like it even more.
 The lively college town vibe brings a wealth of activities, food, and sites to see for a memorable experience.

 Leave a Comment